Service Mode Rules and Recommendations for Observation Blocks

 Preparing Observation Blocks

-Please refer to the P2PP3 User Manual and to the User Manuals of the different instruments for more specific information on the structure and contents of OBs, and how to build OBs for different instruments.
+Please refer to the Phase 2 step-by-step preparation with p2 page and to the User Manuals of the different instruments for more specific information on the structure and content of OBs, and how to build OBs for different instruments.
 A number of tutorials describing step-by-step the construction of OBs for different instruments is available.

 Service Mode OBs: rules and advices